CODARcode/Chimbuko/README.md

 Performance Visualization
 -------------------------

 The visualization framework of Chimbuko is based on the TAU instrumentation which collects traces and profiles for workflow executions.
 This framework provides the visualization of these input which helps a user to understand the overall performance.

+We visualize five major types of performance information:
+* trace function call events in execution time
+* trace messages send/receive events among nodes/cores
+* file transfer events among nodes/cores
+* profile with different metrics
+* outlier visualization (test phase)

+We provide four levels of details for trace visualization:

+* overview level -- showing general event heatmap
+* trace call group level -- showing aggregated function call events based on call groups.
+* trace detail level -- showing real function execution in a selected range of time for selected node/core.
+* node detail level -- showing an alternative cascaded view of the selected trace function execution.

+Our current release is for offline workflow examples.
+However, the front end that contains majority of functionalities is independent and well prepared for online access.
+The back end storage MongoDB can be replaced when the online data acess API is ready.

+We compose both *LAMMPS* and *NWCHEM* applications as our use case.
 The source code of visualization part is publically available in CODAR's git https://github.com/CODARcode/PerformanceVisualization.

 Performance Data Analysis
 -------------